+There is no doubt that employers have many human resource issues to work through.
 Increased awareness among employees, litigation, and governmental regulations have all impacted how employers and employees interact.
-We wanted to find out what the top issues are facing employers today, so we talked to a few employers to determine what they are dealing with.
-Here is what they told us:
+We wanted to find out what the top issues are facing employers today, so we talked to a few business owners and CEOs.

 Suggested action: Use more than one source for recruitment.
 Ask employees to provide referrals, and then offer an incentive program.
-Finding creative ways to reward employees like additional time off, small rewards in the form of gift cards, and participation in organizational decisions can help employees feel more connected to your firm.
+Finding creative ways to reward employees such as additional time off, small rewards in the form of gift cards, and participation in organizational decisions can help employees feel more connected to your firm.
 Engaged employees are 87% less likely to leave their companies than disengaged employees.

 2. Keeping Up With Legal Issues & Requirements

 There are thousands of legal issues and requirements that employers must navigate – they need help unwinding some of that red tape!

 Suggested action: Hire an experienced HR firm to help you understand these issues.
 Especially if you are a small company, using a professional firm can add real value and keep you out of court!
 Make sure you have Employment Practices Liability Insurance.
 This insurance will help you through most litigation with employees or other third parties.

 There is a lot of uncertainty surrounding health care reform for small businesses.
 Small business owners need to prepare for the upcoming changes and make decisions that are best for their business.
 However, it requires a great deal of time to understand the implications of healthcare reform.